natura-cosmeticos/natds-rn/docs/MakingChanges.md

 Create your component boilerplate following de [folder and file conventions](./ProjectStructure.md)

 - Check the components name.
 The component names are decided by the Design System team and are the same for all the platforms.
-Its important to follow the component name of your jira issue.
+It's important to follow the component name of your jira issue.
 If you have any doubts, please contact us :)
 - Create a new folder for your component in the `src/components` folder
 - Create a `.test.tsx` file and write your first test
 - Create a file for your component and write make the test pass